 Brett Sergenian avoided all private property issues by climbing the peak from US-95.
-His approach involves a long up and down walk over the high ridge, which blocks the peak’s direct access, and then descends into Squaw Creek before starting the actual climb to the summit.
-As a result of the necessity of climbing over and then descending the ridge line between US-95 and Squaw Creek on this route involves at 2,000 feet of elevation gain just to reach the top.
-And, of course, you also must reclimb the intervening ridge on the way out.
+His approach involves a long up-and-down hike over the high ridge, which blocks the peak’s direct access, and then descends into Squaw Creek before starting the actual climb to the summit.
+As a result of the necessity of climbing over and then descending the ridge line between US-95 and Squaw Creek, this route demands 2,000 feet of elevation gain just to reach the top.
+And, of course, you also must re-climb the intervening ridge on the way out.
 This route is not recommended for mere mortals.
 We have included this information only for historical purposes.
 The recommended route is set out below.

 Access From the North

 Coyote Grade Road.
-Take ID-78 east from Marsing, Idaho, for 5.5 miles.
-Turn right/south onto the paved Clark Road.
+Take ID-78 east from Marsing, Idaho for 5.5 miles.
+Turn right/south onto Clark Road.
 Follow this road for 3 miles (the first 2 miles of the road are paved) to a signed junction.
 Unfortunately, the junction does not have a sign that identifies this road as the Coyote Grade Road.
-(Google Maps will also get you to Coyote Grade Road.)
+Google Maps will also get you to Coyote Grade Road.

-At the junction, turn right on Coyote Grade Road and head toward the signed Rat’s Nest Area.
+At the junction, turn right onto Coyote Grade Road and head toward the signed Rat’s Nest Area.
 The name probably refers to the maze of roads that you will quickly encounter.
 Follow the road that obviously gets periodic grading as it wanders uphill.
-After 5 miles and 1,500 feet of gain, you cannot miss Shares Snout towering above you on the south side of the road.
-The road to this point has a few sharp turns and a couple of impressive dips but is periodically maintained and, when dry, passable for 2WD vehicles with adequate clearance.
+After 5 miles and 1,500 feet of elevation gain, you cannot miss Shares Snout towering above you on the south side of the road.
+The road to this point has a few sharp turns and a couple of impressive dips but is periodically maintained and, when dry, is passable for 2WD vehicles with adequate clearance.
 However, the road deteriorates beyond Shares Snout.
-To continue further, you need, at a minimum, a high clearance vehicle with good all-terrain tires.
+To continue farther, you need a high-clearance vehicle with good all-terrain tires.

 Continue up the road and cross a pass northwest of Shares Snout.
 Stay on the main road and drop down to the southwest.
 Ignore the first left turn and continue your descent to the second left turn.
 This road is a seldom-used two-track that runs due north.
-Although there a few rocky spots it is not deeply rutted.
-At the 4,600-foot contour the road forks.
-Take the right fork and you will soon reach a fence line that marks the boundary between Bureau of Land Mangement (BLM) public land and private property.
+Although there a few rocky spots, it is not deeply rutted.
+At the 4,600-foot contour, the road forks.
+Take the right fork and you will soon reach a fence line that marks the boundary between BLM land and private property.
 From this point, the road drops down into Rodeo Gulch.

 East Face Route, Class 3

-From the gate, you have two options to reach the West Face Route.
+From the gate, you have two options to reach the East Face Route.
 First, assuming access is allowed, you can follow the road into Rodeo Gulch.
 Second, you can follow (on foot) the east side of the fence south to the southern boundary of the private property.
 This spot is marked by a fence running down into the gulch.
 Cross the fence, which continues to run south at this point, and drop down into Rodeo Gulch.
-The west ridge route starts at this point.
+The West Ridge route starts at this point.